huyingjie/notebook/source/neuroscience/depression.md

 * How is the new rage for using smartphones and apps to track sleep patterns and dreams altering our understanding of sleep and dreams?
 * What about nightmares?
 * Why do they occurs and is there anything we can do about them?

+1. Gross Anatomy
+2. Spinal Cord
+3. Autonomic Nervous System
+4. Motor Systems
+5. Sensory Systems
+6. Brain Stem
+7. Cranial Nerves
+8. Cortex

+* Learn the gross anatomy of the central and peripheral nervous systems.
+* Understand how sensory information enters the brain.
+* Understand how the brain and spinal cord control the muscles.
+* Understand how the autonomic nervous system activates the fight or flight response.
+* Learn the names and functions of the cranial nerves.